michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 14. Nevertheless, this do I confess, that in that very doctrine of which they speak, in it serve I the God of my fathers, believing in all that is written in the law and in the prophets,

-15. and having hope in Alohafor that which they also hope: that there shall be a resurrection from the house of the dead, of the just and of the evil.
+15. and having hope in Aloha

 16. Because of this also I labour to have a good conscience before Aloha and before men, continually.